Last Updated: July 26, 2021

 SlideShare.com was another famous website acquired by LinkedIn.
 The website has a plethora of presentations, infographics, videos, and documents on numerous professional topics.
 Nowadays, it goes by the name of LinkedIn SlideShare.

-14. LinkedIn is ranked as the 17th most popular website in the US.
+14. As of March 2021, LinkedIn is the 24th most visited website in the world.

 16. 20,000 companies in the US use LinkedIn for their recruitment.